 A firewall compares rules like the ones above against the data it handles.
 That means it has to inspect all incoming and outgoing data at the gateway it protects.
 The gateway might be your computer or your home or business router, depending on where the firewall is installed.

 The methods firewalls use to inspect data have evolved quite a bit over the past few decades.

 Packet filtering – The first firewalls were also known as “packet filters.”
-All data transmitted over the Internet is split into small packets, each of which includes information such as the IP address it came from.
-Packet filtering inspects each of these packets as it’s received, and compares it with the kind of rules we described above.
+All data transmitted over the internet is split into small packets, each of which includes information such as the IP address it came from.
+Packet filtering inspects each of these packets as it’s received, and compares it with the kind of rules described above.
 Packets that don’t fit the rules are dropped or rejected.

 Stateful inspection – The next generation of firewalls (circa 1990) began to keep track not only of individual packets, but the state of the network connections that packets travel across.
 Once a stateful firewall has identified that a connection session has started, it can check packets belonging to that session much more efficiently.

 Application-layer filtering – Application-layer firewalls go a step further by controlling network traffic for specific applications.
 Rather than treating all packets within a certain protocol (like HTTP) the same way, application-layer firewalls can see which application data belongs to.
 One benefit of this is the ability to stop the spread of known viruses over the network.
-Another is to prevent certain kinds of application being used on the network, such as peer-to-peer file sharing.
+Another is to prevent certain kinds of applications being used on the network, such as peer-to-peer file sharing.

 Firewalls really have a lot of work to do!

 Hopefully, you’re now equipped you with a better understanding of how network admins at your company, school, or even country use firewalls to filter traffic.